-Figure 89: uMhlathuze Performance Management Framework diagram
+Figure 85: uMhlathuze Performance Management Framework diagram

-20.1.4 Performance Audit Committee
+25.1.4 Performance Audit Committee

-The Performance Audit Committee has been established since 2003 in terms of of Section 14(2) (a) of the Local Government: Municipal Planning and Performance Management Regulations of 2001 and membership changed over time.
-The Performance Audit Committee for the 2018/2019 financial year was re-affirmed on 7 March 2017 by Council (Resolution 11367, RPT 161834) for the 2018/2019 financial year ending the term of office on 31 January 2019 after the annual report of 2017/2018 financial year has been adopted by the Council:
+The Performance Audit Committee established in 2003 in terms of of Section 14(2) (a) of the Local Government: Municipal Planning and Performance Management Regulations of 2001 and membership changed over time.
+The appointment of Performance Audit Committee for the period 1 February 2019 to 30 June 2022 was adopted by Council on the 28 February 2019, Council Resolution 13065 (Item on RPT 165088).